rffrasca/PDFKeeper/README.md

 These features are available in version 8.0.0.

+### Release History
-For release history, please see the [Changelog](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Changelog.md).
+Full release history is available in the [Changelog](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Changelog.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>